dgw/yourls-dont-track-admins/README.md

 a plugin for YOURLS by dgw

+with contributions by fenuz (adding filters after other plugins loaded)

 ## Description

 *Don't Track Admins* checks to see if the user requesting a link is logged in to